Keto Diet Tips: 7 Noteworthy Strategies for Making Keto A Success

 Keto Diet Tip #1 - Clean Out Your Kitchen

 The first step to any major lifestyle change is adjusting your environment so you’re not constantly trying to resist temptation.
-Give away all the carb-heavy foods you won’t be eating and replace them with healthy fats like grass-fed butter or ghee, olive oil, MCT oil, and Keto Coffee Creamer, which mixes in perfectly with any drink, hot or cold.
+Give away all the carb-heavy foods you won’t be eating and replace them with healthy fats like grass-fed butter or ghee, olive oil, MCT oil, and Creamy MCT Oil, which mixes in perfectly with any drink, hot or cold.

 Keto Diet Tip #2.
 Meal Prep